gngram/systemd-service-config-options/README.md

 ### PrivateUsers

-**Type**:

-**Default**:

-A boolean argument.
-When set to true, it establishes a new user namespace for the executed processes and configures minimal user and group mappings.
-This mapping includes the "root" user and group, as well as the unit's own user and group, mapping them to themselves, and mapping all other users and groups to the "nobody" user and group.
-This setup effectively isolates the user and group databases used by the unit from the rest of the system, creating a secure sandbox environment.
+Controls whether the service should run with a private set of UIDs and GIDs, isolating the user and group databases used by the unit from the rest of the system, creating a secure sandbox environment.
+The isolation reduces the privilege escalation potential of services.

-In this mode, all files, directories, processes, IPC objects, and other resources owned by users or groups other than `root` or the unit's own are visible from within the unit but appear as owned by the `nobody` user and group.
-Processes run without privileges in the host's user namespace, meaning they have zero process capabilities in the host's user namespace but retain full capabilities within the service's user namespace.
+**Type**: *Boolean.*

+**Default**: `false`.
+If not specified, the service runs with the same user and group IDs as other processes.

+**Options**:
+- **`true`**: Enables private user and group IDs for the service by creating a new user namespace, isolating them from the rest of the system.
+- **`false`**: The service runs with the same user and group IDs as other processes.

 [PrivateUsers=](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#PrivateUsers=)